AfzalHaq61/modern-laravel-apps-using-inertia-js-artisan-cources/README.md

 // here is the title function we pass the title to it and the concat string 'My App' with page dynamic title.

-// we can use our heead section, title or meta tags in header in lay out.
+// we can use our head section, title or meta tags in header in lay out.
 <Head>
     <meta
     type="description"